cdig/cd-module/README.md

 ### Option 1: Fake It!
-Just make your folder structure look like this:
+Just wrap a few extra "fake" folders around your actual module, and put the _project folder in the right place.

 ```
 fake project folder